ashlxyzhang/nova/README.md

 # Installing For Developers
 Note, Windows is the preferred development environment.
 This application was developed primarily for Windows.

+## Vulkan
+NOVA uses the Vulkan backend for SDL3 for our Visualizer and GPGPU tasks.
+Please install the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) to ensure you have all the tools needed to effectivly develop for NOVA.

 ## Windows
 ### WSL
 Developers can use WSL to manage git cloning should they choose to do so.